JavaPipe review: underrated but ready to make a splash?

 JavaPipe uptime and response time

-I monitored JavaPipe for a couple of weeks to see if the guaranteed SLA of 99.9% network uptime is true.
+I monitored JavaPipe for a couple of weeks to see if the SLA uptime guarantee of 99.9% is true.
 And, well, it is!
 My site remained online >99.99% of the time, with only 1 minute of downtime.

 The results show that JavaPipe is an extremely reliable hosting provider with a >99.99% of uptime, overpassing its 99.9% uptime promises by a big margin.